 - An impressive credit rating would also help to get a fair deal for your home insurance.

-- It really helps to know the difference between the actual cash value of your home and rebuilding cost of your home.
+- It really helps to know the difference between the actual cash value of your home and the rebuilding cost of your home.

 Are You Planning on Moving to Ottawa?

 If you have plans to move to Ottawa then you may be happy to know that it is a safe and economically stable city.
 Being bilingual may help you in many facets including securing decent employment.
 It is very likely that your kids may enroll for French immersion.
-In case you are moving to Ottawa from a fast paced city then you may feel a bit spaced out.
-There are many sports arenas, museums, restaurants, theater etc. that could keep you busy on your leisure time.
+In case you are moving to Ottawa from a fast-paced city then you may feel a bit spaced out.
+There are many sports arenas, museums, restaurants, theaters, etc. that could keep you busy in your leisure time.
 Or, you may just stroll around Byward market and dig into some yummy shawarma.
 If you love ice skating then in the winter months, you may try to skate across the Rideau Canal.
 No doubt, Ottawa is a capital city with great culture and history that welcomes you to live and work.

 Getting Around Ottawa

 With just under an hour’s drive from the U.S. border, Ottawa is well connected to New York.
 You may reach Toronto in less than 5 hours by car and it takes just a couple of hours to get to Montreal from Ottawa.
 Traveling across the city is a breeze as there are many options.
 The public transit has light rail and buses running throughout the city and apart from the rush hours traveling is quite ‘peaceful’.
 The OC Transpo, Para Transpo, and O-Train are common transportation options in Ottawa.
-Highways 401, 417 and 50 are mostly used for commute.
+Highways 401, 417, and 50 are mostly used for commuting.